Craniocervical ligament injuries: Focus on the alar ligament

 My doctors say the conditions and symptoms I have could not possibly exist

 The idea that alar ligament injury is misunderstood is certainly not a new idea to people who have been diagnosed or suspected of having alar ligament “involvement.”
-Involvement of course being the MRI type word that many people have seen and read in their MRI interpretation of what is going on in their neck.
+Involvement of course is the MRI type word that many people have seen and read in their MRI interpretation of what is going on in their neck.
 Here are some of the types of stories we hear from people in their journey to understand their cervical spine instability and their alar ligament involvement:

 My doctors have told me there is no treatment they can offer me at this point.

 My doctors have told me there is no treatment they can offer me at this point.
 I have been diagnosed with advanced cervical spine instability.
 I have been to several neurologists.
-They tell me that the symptoms I have of dizziness and vertigo, blurred and distorted vision, hyperacusis (sound disturbance or intolerance to sounds), occipital nerve pain and headache, are not coming from the advanced, degenerative problems in my neck.
+They tell me that the symptoms I have of dizziness and vertigo, blurred and distorted vision, hyperacusis (sound disturbance or intolerance to sounds), occipital nerve pain, and headache, are not coming from the advanced, degenerative problems in my neck.
 They are also not interested in talking about damaged ligaments.
 They also told me the conditions and symptoms I have could not possibly exist.
 There is no reason for them.

-I have an MRI that demonstrates atlantoaxial instability, damage to the ligaments at c2, alar ligament, and the transverse ligament.
+I have an MRI that demonstrates atlantoaxial instability, and damage to the ligaments at c2, alar ligament, and the transverse ligament.
 I have bone spurs at c6/c7.
 The only treatment that they want to offer me is pain medications as there is not yet enough damage to my neck to warrant a fusion surgery.

 Three years ago I was involved in an accident.
 I have seen many specialists and neurologists and now I am seeing pain management specialists.
 I am not getting any help.
 Almost any rotation or movement of my head will cause pain of varying degrees.
 I do however have constant pain in my right occipital area.
 I have an MRI that shows injury to my transverse and alar ligaments.
 The doctors I am seeing don’t want to treat C1-C2 and would prefer to limit treatments further down my cervical spine.
 I have had facet joint injections further down my spine and nerve ablation with no improvement.